Africa Women's Sevens

+Tournament History

 Background

 Rugby sevens — also known as 7-a-side, or 7s — is a short form of the sport of rugby union that was first played in 1883.
 The first (men's) internationals took place in 1973.
 As women's rugby union developed in the 1960s and 1970s the format became very popular as it allowed games, and entire leagues, to be developed in countries even when player numbers were small, and it remains the main form the women's game is played in most parts of the world.

 However, although the first women's international rugby union 15-a-side test match took place in 1982, it was not until 1997 before the first women's international 7s tournaments were played, when the 1997 Hong Kong Sevens included a women's tournament for the first time.
 Over the next decade the number of tournaments grew, with almost every region developing regular championship competitions.
 This reached its zenith with 2009's inaugural women's tournament for the Rugby World Cup Sevens, shortly followed by the announcement that women's rugby sevens will be included in the Olympics from 2016.

+Beginnings

+The 2004 CAR South Tournament took place in October.
+Rwanda and Burundi sent their national teams to play against clubs from Uganda (Thunderbirds A, B and C) and Kenya (Mwamba).
+The Thunderbirds from Uganda won the tournament.